mdwcrft/mdwcrft.github.io/_posts/2019-02-01-[SQL]_Database-Theory.md

 - `tempdb`: Stores temporary tables, shared by all users

 **Keys** are unique identifiers for users or instances of an entity.
 There could be multiple *candidate keys* from which one *primary key* is chosen.
 Keys can also either be readable *business keys* or indexed *surrogate keys*.
 The choice of key is mostly up to the user.

+**Collation** defines the encoding of the SQL language type.
+For example CI_AS is english, case insensitive & accent sensitive.
+The user should be aware of the exact collation of the language flavour *before* setting up an SQL server.